 Life Insurance or Annuities

 Oftentimes, insurance agents will encourage you to take advantage of the fact that life insurance or annuities allow for tax-deferred accumulation.
-Their theory being that if you bought the same mutual funds in a regular taxable account, you'd pay taxes every year on the growth.
+Their theory is that if you bought the same mutual funds in a regular taxable account, you'd pay taxes every year on the growth.
 Thus, the insurance contract or annuity shields your growing college fund from Uncle Sam.

 They also fail to mention that you can get even better tax benefits in a Section 529 account or Coverdell ESA (Education IRA), with a 1-2 percent annual cost savings over an insurance or annuity contract.

 Collectibles and Artwork